RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         level: admin
 ```

-Three parts of that block carry the load.
+Three details decide whether this configuration survives contact with a restart, a redeployment, and the next delivery.

 `encryption.storagePath` must be a persistent volume.
 It holds the appservice's device identity and Megolm session state.
 Losing it interrupts delivery and produces a new device that other members have not verified; messages sent by the original device become permanently undecryptable to anyone who joins afterward.
 This is the one PVC in the stack whose contents cannot be regenerated without losing cryptographic continuity.